 from "A Case for Classical Education" by Andrew Seeley and Elisabeth Ryan Sullivan

-Read more about classical education under the link above
+Read more about classical education in the menu above

 St. Anthony Catholic School: